 Google recommends that you use the 99.99% configuration.
 Use this configuration for production-level applications with low tolerance for downtime.
 If your applications aren't mission-critical and can tolerate some downtime, you can use the 99.9% configuration.

-Although Google doesn't offer an SLA during the beta period, Google will offer one at General Availability.
-The SLA will require properly configured topologies that are defined by Google, such as the 99.99% and 99.9% configurations.
-Use these configurations to ensure availability and to obtain an SLA when it's available.
+The SLA requires properly configured topologies that are defined by Google, such as the 99.99% and 99.9% configurations.
+Use these configurations to ensure availability and to obtain an SLA.

 For the highest level availability, Google recommends the configuration for